nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > `clear`

-Clears all information (modules, lectures, videos, tags) from Le Tracker
+Clears all data from Le Tracker

-- any following term entered after `clear` is ignored
-- calling `clear` will result in an empty Tracker

 ### Exit the App